yingw787/blog.yingw787.com-DEPRECATED-2017-08-11-/posts/first_post.md

 - Webpack code splitting with `react-router`
 - Fully responsive and mobile-friendly navbar with hamburger icon
 - In-browser real-time markdown editor for editing and generating new blog posts
-- Authentication with magic links
+- Serverless authentication (not sure if it's an oxymoron)
+- Linting.
+So much linting.

 So, plenty of work to do.
-Not sure if I'll do that or if I decide that this is good enough, or even move back to Hugo if support is good enough or if I decide to invest in learning frameworks instead of building apps.
-Guess we shall see.
+Guess we shall see what happens.